aleena-jose/bharatsim-tutorial/source/epidemiology-other-compartmental-models.rst

     :alt: Sample run for the SIRS Model
     :figclass: align-center

-In the algorithm, during each time step $\Delta t$ the transfer of individuals from Susceptible to the Infected and from Infected to the Recovered compartments is done using the same probability as in an SIR model.
+In the algorithm, during each time step $\Delta t$, the individuals are transferred from Susceptible to the Infected and from Infected to the Recovered compartments with the same probability as in an SIR model.

 .. math::